 Over the first 3 days of the tournament several players experienced distress due to the inclement weather.
 32nd seed Ivan Dodig feared he might die on the court, withdrawing from his match due to cramps.
 “I think we deserve that somebody listen to the voice of the players” he said, suggesting matches be halted between 1pm and 4pm.
 Andy Murray too voiced his concerns, claiming a player may have a heart attack in this weather.
+Given the temperature and the amount of exercise they’re doing on the court, there is a chance that a heart attack can happen, and they need to be prepared in case it does.
+All sports venues should have access to a defibrillator for emergencies like this, and having something like a Defibtech DBP-1400 battery for increased use should accompany it, and it could potentially be the difference between life and death.
+Preparation is key, and as more players are speaking up about their concern, something must be done, as otherwise there could be severe consequences.
 Canadian player Frank Dancevic expressed he was hallucinating in the searing conditions.
 These are just a few of the players who expressed discomfort.
 During extreme heat times, women’s matches had a 10 minute break between sets.
 This was not afforded to the men.
 On Tuesday, the crowd was down 15,000 people on last year, most certainly due to the extreme conditions.

 As it stands at the moment, there is no players union for tennis players, but rather a system in which both professional tours are involved.
 For the Men’s ATP Tour, there are three player representatives (who don’t compete) on the seven member Board of Directors, meaning the balance of power is not with them.
 Under the Board, there is a 13 member ATP Player Council led by Roger Federer.
 However, the Board has the power to accept or reject the suggestions made by the Council.